Sally in the MoonlightApr 16, 2022

-Hey Guys!
-For this spooky tutorial we will be making a fun Nightmare Before Christmas themed composite.
-I will provide you with the background, and we can build from there.
+We will be making a fun Nightmare Before Christmas-themed composite for this spooky tutorial.
+First, I will provide you with the background, and we can build from there.

 The image we’re going to use for our subject was already edited.
-Most times I use a RAW image, but in this situation I wanted to show you how we can still use an already edited image in a composite piece.
+I often use a RAW image, but in this situation, I wanted to show you how we can still use an already edited image in a composite piece.

-We’re going to cut out our subject and paste her onto our background and resize her.
+We’re going to cut out our subject, paste her onto our background, and resize her.
 You’ll notice just how out of place she looks right away!
-Not to worry, we’ll blend her in by using several background layers and filters!
-To see exactly how I do it, you can check out my full tutorial, available through my premium membership.
+But, not to worry, we’ll blend her in by using several background layers and filters!
+You can check out my full tutorial, available through my premium membership, to see how I do it.

-After we finish blending her, we’re going to use “Match Color” on our subject using our background as the source to make her luminosity a little more like our background.
+After blending her, we will use “Match Color” on our subject, using our background as the source to make her luminosity a little more like our background.

-Since we want her to look like she’s sitting in the grass, so we’re going to mask her and brush some of her feet and dress off.
-That way the she looks like the grass is popping out from around her.
+Since we want her to look like she’s sitting in the grass, we’re going to mask her and brush some of her feet and dress off.
+She seems like the grass is popping out from around her.

-We’re going to use our mask to clean up some of the haziness from her hair.
-After that, we’re going to go back to our grass and add in some more grass using our PixelSquid plugin.
-We’re going to make some adjustments so that our grass looks more like the grass we already have and looks like it actually belongs in our image.
+We will use our masks to clean up some of the haziness from her hair.
+After that, we will go back to our grass and add in some more grass using our PixelSquid plugin.
+Finally, we’re going to make some adjustments so that our grass looks more like the grass we already have and belongs in our image.

-Once we have our grass nice and dark, we’re going to hop back on our PixelSquid plugin and bring in some spooky creatures!
-I brought in a few bats and went in and made adjustments to them so that they match our mood.
+Once we have our grass lovely and dark, we will hop back on our PixelSquid plugin and bring in some spooky creatures!
+I brought in a few bats and went in and made adjustments to them so that they matched our mood.

-We’re going to play around with her skin now, giving her a blue-ish tone and a tad more contrast and pop.
-Using a solid blue layer, we’re going to brush on our blue onto her skin, making sure to avoid the hair, lips, and eyebrows.
+We’ll play around with her skin now, giving her a blue-ish tone and a tad more contrast and pop.
+Then, using a solid blue layer, we will brush our blue onto her skin, making sure to avoid the hair, lips, and eyebrows.
 Then I’ll create her highlights and shadows.
-To see exactly how I do this, you can watch my full video tutorial available through my premium membership.
+You can watch my full video tutorial available through my premium membership to see how I do this.

 I’m going to add a gradient to create a moonlight effect.
-Then we’re going to add a warming filter to bring back some of our color.
-To wrap everything up, we’re going to run the painterly action because it brings out so much detail in my image.
+Then we will add a warming filter to bring back some of our colors.
+Finally, we will run the painterly action to wrap everything up because it brings out so much detail in my image.

 And that’s it!
-I hope you enjoyed this tutorial and definitely looking forward to seeing all your own creations on the Facebook group and Instagram!
-For a step-by-step walkthrough of this tutorial and dozens of others, check out my premium membership!
+I hope you enjoyed this tutorial, and looking forward to seeing all your creations on the Facebook group and Instagram!
+Check out my premium membership for a step-by-step walkthrough of this tutorial and dozens of others!